-Provided you meet certain criteria set by HM Revenue & Customs (HMRC), you will receive tax relief at your highest marginal rate on contributions paid by you up to £3,600 or 100% of your relevant earnings (whichever is the higher).
+Provided you meet certain criteria set by HM Revenue & Customs (HMRC), you will receive tax relief at your highest marginal rate on contributions paid by you, up to £3,600 or 100% of your relevant earnings (whichever is the higher).

 However, if you contribute more than the annual allowance (or money purchase annual allowance, if applicable), you will be subject to a personal tax charge that will effectively cancel out the tax relief.

-For further details please refer to the SIPP Technical Guide.
+For further details please refer to the 'iSIPP Technical Guide'.

 We will claim basic rate tax relief on your behalf from HMRC.
-For example, if you pay £80, we will reclaim £20 meaning the Private Client SIPP has received a total of £100.
+For example, if you pay £80 we will reclaim £20, meaning the iSIPP has received a total of £100.
 If you pay higher rate tax, you may be able to claim extra tax relief through your self-assessment tax return.

-Current levels of tax relief are not guaranteed and could be subject to changes by the Government after your Private Client SIPP has been opened.
+Current levels of tax relief are not guaranteed and could be subject to changes by the Government after your iSIPP has been opened.

-Can I transfer pension benefits from another pension scheme to the Private Client SIPP?
+Can I transfer pension benefits from another pension scheme to the iSIPP?

-You can transfer pension benefits from other registered pension schemes or Qualifying Recognised Overseas Pension Schemes (QROPS) into your Private Client SIPP.
+You can transfer pension benefits from other registered pension schemes or Qualifying Recognised Overseas Pension Schemes (QROPS) into your iSIPP.
 Transfer payments in the form of assets other than cash (known as in-specie transfers) can also be accepted.

-There is no guarantee that transferring another pension arrangement to your Private Client SIPP will increase your total retirement benefits.
+There is no guarantee that transferring another pension arrangement to your iSIPP will increase your total retirement benefits.
 There could be a number of reasons why it might not be appropriate to transfer in existing pension benefits and we strongly suggest you take financial advice if you are considering this option.

-Please note: We are unable to accept any transfer from a defined benefits (final salary) or a defined contribution (money purchase) scheme that contains safeguarded benefits, unless you have received advice in relation to the transfer from a suitably qualified financial adviser and they have recommended that you proceed with the transfer.
+Please note: We are unable to accept any transfer from a defined benefits (final salary) or a defined contribution (money purchase) scheme that contains safeguarded benefits, unless you have received advice in relation to the transfer from a suitably qualified financial adviser, and they have recommended that you proceed with the transfer.